-Laws for "intestacy succession" dictate the next of kin order for who inherits an individual's property when she dies without a last will and testament or other estate plan in place.
+Laws for "intestacy succession" dictate the next of kin order for who inherits an individual's property when they die without a last will and testament or another estate plan in place.
 These laws are set at the state level, not the federal level, and they can be found in the Michigan Estates Code.
 Who inherits in this state depends on their relationship to the decedent.

 When the Decedent Is Married

-The surviving spouse inherits the first $150,000 off the top of the probate estate, as well as half the balance, if the decedent leaves at least one child who is also the child of the spouse.
-His descendants inherit the other half per stirpes.
+The surviving spouse inherits the first $150,000 off the top of the probate estate, as well as half the balance if the decedent leaves at least one child who is also the child of the spouse.
+Their descendants inherit the other half per stirpes.

 If the decedent is survived by a spouse and no descendants of that spouse and at least one descendant from another relationship, the spouse inherits only the first $100,000 of the deceased's probate assets and 1/2 of the balance.
 The decedent's descendants inherit the remainder per stirpes.

 If they are survived by a spouse and one or more parents but no descendants, the spouse inherits the first $150,000 of the probate assets and 3/4 of the balance.
 Finally, if the decedent is surviving by a spouse but no descendants or parents, the spouse inherits 100% of the probate estate.

 If the Deceased Wasn't Married

 Parents inherit equal shares of the deceased person's entire probate estate if both are living, or the surviving parent inherits 100% if only one is living, when the decedent leaves neither a surviving spouse nor descendants.

 The deceased person's siblings and the descendants of deceased siblings—nieces and nephews of the deceased—inherit the entire probate estate per stirpes if they are survived by siblings or descendants of siblings but no parents or descendants of their own.

 The entire probate estate "escheats" to the State of Michigan if the deceased person is not survived by any family members.
 In other words, the state gets everything.